rogerhutchings/bpho-lambda-rebuild-site/README.md

 ## Deploying

 - Run `npm start` to upload a zipped version of the lambda to S3, and update the `BPhORebuildSite` function

+## Notes

+This uses webpack to compile and build, including the copying of dependencies into the zip bundle.
+Note that WebpackCopyPlugin breaks exec permissions on binaries, so we have to fix that manually.